What is John Cleese so desperate to say that he can’t say already? | Sean O’Grady

 When John Cleese appeared on BBC Radio 4 to tell listeners that he could no longer say what he wanted to say on the BBC, it was, shall we say, a rather Pythonesque thing to do.
 The Today presenter, Amol Rajan, was alert enough to point this out before Cleese said a warm goodbye.

-Indeed, Nigel Farage quite often appears on stage with Trump, where “Mr Brexit” acts as a sort of warm-up man, enthusiastically cheered on in corners of Georgia and Florida where the former UKIP leader must be little known.
+Indeed, Nigel Farage quite often appears on stage with Trump, where “Mr Brexit” acts as a sort of warm-up man.
+He is enthusiastically cheered on in corners of Georgia and Florida, where the former UKIP leader must be little known.
 Farage and the other GBeebies regard Trump’s second coming as akin to that of the good lord himself.
 Farage’s only criticism of the Great Orange Hustler is that he should go easy on the idea that he, Trump, is still president of the United States.
 There’s a satirical sketch in there, somewhere.

 Cleese, on the other hand, sees Trump as the biggest threat to western civilisation he knows, and is a properly free thinker.
 He liked the idea of a Brexit, which is fair enough, but I wonder what he makes of the current government.
 I wonder what he makes of Boris Johnson.